ucfopen/Materia-Docs/_developers/creator-core.md

 Signal to Materia that the widget has loaded and pass it callback methods for various creator functions.
 View the example for all supported callback method signatures.

-Below is a table of the supported keys for start's argument object
+Below is a table of the supported keys for start's argument object.

 | Object Property | Required | Description
 |-